ThisIsMirk/nba_ROTY_predictor/README.md

 Honorable mentions go to the next three advanced stats: ORB% (Offensive Rebound Percentage), BLK% (Blocks Percentage), and AST% (Assists Percentage)

-## Precision, Recall, and F1 Score
-After tweaking our model by removing various attributes depending on their feature_importances, as well as cleaning up the data, including trimming unwanted spaces and filling in missing data, we achieved scores for each of the main categories as follows:
-Precision: 85%
-Recall: 79%
-F1 Score: 82%

-# Conclusion
-After running our machine learning model, our model predicts that Victor Wembanyama will be the Rookie of the Year in 2024 with an 81% confidence.

 # License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the content, but ensure you comply with the terms of the license.